rainepretorius/olarm-ha-integration/README.md

 <br />
 Thereafter follow these steps:<br />
 1.)
 Restart Home Assistant<br />
 2.)
-Enable Advanced mode in Home Assistant if you have not yet done so<br />
+Enable Advanced mode in Home Assistant if you have not yet done so.<br />
 3.)
 Get your Olarm API key at : https://user.olarm.co/#/api<br />
 4.)
 Get your device id here: https://apiv4.olarm.co/api/v4/devices?accessToken=APIKEY (Replace API key with the one from step 3).<br />
 5.)
 Navigate to the Devices and Services tab under Settings.<br />